Header Image

 Since 2022, social media (Instagram, TikTok, Facebook) have brought the issue to the public’s attention in an entertaining way.

 In German-speaking countries, many doctors and psychologists are not yet familiar with ADHD in adults to the extent that would be appropriate for a disorder that affects 8 to 12% of all children1 and 5 to 8% of all adults.
-However, we are seeing that more and more doctors and psychologists are recognizing the problem and that there are now a growing number of doctors and psychologists beyond the big, renowned specialist names who are excellently informed about ADHD and are also very good at solving difficult problems.
+However, we are seeing that more and more doctors and psychologists are recognizing the problem and that there are now a growing number of doctors and psychologists beyond the renowned specialists who are excellently informed about ADHD and are also very good at solving difficult problems.

 A meta-analysis of 135 studies found no evidence that the prevalence of ADHD has changed in the last three decades.
 Differences in prevalence are rather the result of different study methods.2